The Secret History: Beauty

 Hailed for its stylistic qualities and atmospheric prose, "beauty is terror" is a recurrent idea throughout the text.
 Richard admits he has a "morbid longing for the picturesque at all costs", a reason he is drawn to the aesthetic appeal and mystique of the Classics students upon his arrival at Hampden and chooses to change his academic interest to the Classics.
 It is Julian's teachings of the Classics, ethics, and aesthetic philosophy that influence Henry, Camilla, Charles, and Francis to commit an act of Dionysian revelry, which ends with the murder of a farmer and their spiral into moral ruin.
 In terms of the text's form, Kakutani calls Tartt's prose "supple" and "decorous."

 Elitism and indulgence

 Often lying about his working-class past in order to fit in with his wealthier classmates, Richard conforms to the lavish lifestyles of his peers.
 Richard is the only student on scholarship in his social circle, which pressures him to conform with his classmates to the point of idealization.
 This is successful, considering his eventual mobility in the group as a trusted peer after Bunny's death.
 However, this closeness later leads him further along the path of what Kakutani calls "duplicity and sin."

-Disillusionment

-Limited to Richard's perspective of his classmates, readers follow his gradual discovery of their true motives.
-At first, Richard finds the five students alluring and elite, but he learns of their heinous acts and acts of moral corruption as events unfold and their secrets are revealed.
-Bunny, initially portrayed as charismatic and friendly, is later revealed to have been blackmailing his peers.
-Henry is initially portrayed as cold but inherently compassionate but later shown to be sociopathic in his plots to murder Bunny and hide the crime.
-Francis seems aloof and confident to Richard at the start of the novel but is later overtaken by bouts of anxiety and worry.
-Camilla, initially portrayed as innocent, is later revealed to be deeply calculating, and Charles, first portrayed as kind and amicable, later spirals into drunken violence and chaos.
-Considering the influence of his teachings on the students, Julian's character is also a source of disillusionment in the novel.
-Initially portrayed as an arcane yet assuring mentor figure with a wide breadth of knowledge, after learning his students were responsible for Bunny's murder, he flees the college without warning.